We participate in disputes throughout the country, such as:

 - Administrative litigation

 Our regular counseling to financial institutions has provided us with solid experience in banking litigation on matters of letters of credit and documentary collections, bank secrecy, loan collections, refinancing, enforcement of guarantees, and bank contract disputes.

-Given our expertise in banking topics, we had the honor of having been selected by the Central Bank of Uruguay to act as consultants for highly sensitive matters relating to the 2002 financial crisis.
+Given our expertise in banking topics, we had the honor of having been selected by the Central Bank of Uruguay to act as consultants for highly sensitive matters to overcome the 2002 financial crisis.

 In addition, our regular advice to national and multinational companies of different industries puts our department at the head of both day-to-day and also “bet-the-company” litigation.

 More recently in time, through senior partner Fernando Jimenez de Arechaga’s, with a well-established reputation as an arbitrator (he is member to the panel of arbitrators of the Uruguayan Chamber of Commerce, and also an ICC arbitrator), our firm saw a surge in its arbitration work.
-Two other professionals of Jiménez, partner Héctor B. Viana and senior associate Nicolás Brause have been recently included in the panel of arbitrators of the Uruguayan Chamber of Commerce, denoting the significant presence of our firm in arbitration matters in Uruguay.
+Other professionals of Jiménez are included in the panel of arbitrators of the Uruguayan Chamber of Commerce, denoting the significant presence of our firm in arbitration matters in Uruguay.

-Our litigation department is currently handling and leading the most noteworthy bankruptcy case in the country against the bankrupt national airline PLUNA, with key successes achieved by our firm during the year 2014.
+Our litigation department handled and successfully led the most noteworthy bankruptcy case in the country, of the bankrupt national airline PLUNA, with outstanding results to all creditors.

 We also handle regularly litigation matters for McDonald’s, Ericsson and Pepsi.

 Worth of mentioning are the following cases, in which we had or currently have active participation:

-- We are providing advice to two brokers acting in their capacity as trustees of investments trusts created with the future flows from the Internet ticket sales of the bankrupt national airline PLUNA.
-Upon the interruption of operations of the company, ensuing bankruptcy, our clients had outstanding credits worth US$ 15 million.
+- We provided advice to two brokers acting in their capacity as trustees of investments trusts created with the future flows from the Internet ticket sales of the bankrupt national airline PLUNA.